 Munroe-Meyer Institute's Day Treatment Program provides early intervention for children who experience feeding problems.

 The Focus of Our Day Treatment Program is

 - intensive daily therapy

-- or for feeding disorders that are life threatening
+- feeding disorders that are life threatening

 Our admission specialist will help you figure out your benefits and preauthorize the service with your insurance company.